Service Times: Sunday at 10:00am and Wednesday at 7:00pm

 What else happens on Sunday Morning?

-In between our two Sunday morning services, starting at 9:15 am, Salem offers an education hour for both children and adults.
-Children ages two years old up to the fifth grade can go to Sunday School, where they will hear about God’s Love for them in Jesus Christ.
-Adult Bible Study is also held at 9:15 am as part of our education hour and is open to anyone sixth grade and older.
+Before our Sunday morning service, starting at 8:45 am, Salem offers an education hour for both children and adults.
+Children ages three years old up to the eighth grade can go to Sunday School, where they will hear about God’s Love for them in Jesus Christ.
+Adult Bible Study is also held at 8:45 am as part of our education hour and is open to anyone ninth grade and older.